ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

   - x509_chain: An array of base64-encoded X.509 certificates.
 The
     first element is the end-entity certificate, the second chains to the first and so on.

+// dkg: does base64-encoded mean "pem-encoded" or does it mean "base64-encoded DER"?

   - sct_version -- Version as defined in {{!RFC6962}} Section 3.2, in
     decimal.